 Sculptures in the Garden is an annual two-day sculpture exhibition.
 It takes place in the Rosby Vineyard gardens in Mudgee and draws established and emerging sculptors from across NSW to display their work.

-The inaugural Sculptures in the Garden event was first held in October 2011 and attracted 130 sculptures and more than 1000 visitors over the weekend.
-Each year thereafter, the event brings around 2000+ visitors to the region and showcased more than 250 artist’s work.
+The inaugural Sculptures in the Garden event was held in October 2011 and attracted 130 sculptures and more than 1000 visitors over the weekend.
+The event now brings around 2000+ visitors to the region and showcases more than 250 artist’s work.

 The objective for this event has always been to showcase sculpture as an artform, curate the work of some of the most interesting sculptors currently working in NSW, and engage the local community in the appreciation of – and education about – these works.

-The SIG Committee is made up of seven local volunteers who's aim is to celebrate the work of Australian artists as well as raise money for local charity and art initiatives.
+The SIG Committee is made up of seven local volunteers whose aim is to celebrate the work of Australian artists as well as raise money for local charity and art initiatives.

 Each day there will be:

-Entry into the event is just $5.00 per person and go to our charity partner Guide Dogs NSW/ACT, with children welcome to attend for free.
+Entry into the event is just $5.00 per person.
+Proceeds go to our charity partner Guide Dogs NSW/ACT, with children welcome to attend for free.

 Important Information for the Public.

-- Disabled parking faculties are available on site.
-Parking is actively managed due to the rural setting so please talk to a parking attendant on entry and they can guide you to the relevant spaces.
+Disabled parking facilities are available on site.
+Parking is actively managed due to the rural setting so please talk to a parking attendant on entry and you will be guided to the relevant spaces.

-- The SIG site is a working, rural property and visitors should take care when walking around the event site especially in relation to any wildlife that may be encountered.
+The SIG site is on a working, rural property and visitors should take care when walking around the event site, especially in relation to any wildlife that may be encountered.